Skip to Main Content

 Responsibility for Selection

-Final responsibility and authority for materials selection rests with the Director of Libraries who operates within the policies of the Library Board and the City of Houston.
+Final responsibility and authority for materials selection rests with the Director of Libraries who operates within the policies of the City of Houston.

-The Collection Development Department oversees the development and maintenance of the collection including monitoring the budget, recommending collection policies, and approving materials added and deselected.
+The Collection Development Unit oversees the development and maintenance of the collection, including monitoring the budget, recommending collection policies, reviewing purchase suggestions by customers, and approving materials added and deselected.

 Central Library